storj/dbx/README.md

 ```

 This will create an `example.go` file in the current directory.
 Check the
-output of `dbx golang` for more options like controling the package name or
+output of `dbx golang` for more options like controlling the package name or
 other features of the generated code.

 Generating a schema is also straightforward: